 4. Listen to running music or a podcast when training

 As long as you are careful of cars when road-running, listening to something can make all the difference to your training.
 A great playlist with running music can really energise you, while a podcast can make you feel doubly productive.
 If you go one step further and do some work-related listening, you’re barely sacrificing anything when going out for more time-consuming long distance runs.

 When you’re bored of long runs and the same old running exercises, interval training can be a great break – switching between those high and low intensity bursts is a highly productive fitness training method that keeps things feeling new.
 If you’re especially achy one day, you can also try a run walk program or cross-train with some swimming or cycling.
 While your half marathon is the goal, running it’s not the only way to push towards it.
 Mentally and physically testing yourself in new ways will pay off on race day and afterwards.

 You’ve probably heard various common guidelines at some point: 60 ounces of water a day, a glass for every cup of coffee, load up on those hydrating fruits and vegetables.
 Well, there’s a reason for it!
 Maintaining steady hydration (as in, don’t just chug water after a long run) is essential for safety, fitness and consistent muscle function.
 Try to keep those guidelines in mind throughout the full length of your training.

 6. You don’t need to do the whole distance in training

-The first time you manage the entire half marathon distance can absolutely be as you cross the actual running event finish line.
+The first time you manage the entire half marathon distance can absolutely be as you cross the event finish line.
 You definitely don’t need to have run the whole 13.1 miles in training.
-Since most people will probably comfortably finish having only run 10–11 miles in training, you don’t need to worry at all.
+Many people will comfortably finish having only run 10–11 training miles, so don’t stress if your longest distance is yet to come.